The Andean Condor

 However, the hunting of the Andean Condor results in some sad news about the existence of the condor: the population is noticeably decreasing.
 There are continuous censuses which say that there are only 50 animals left in the Ecuadorian wildlife.
-But there are several projects that try to raise condors in custody, like the “Parque Condor” near Otavalo (you can visit it as part of a day tour to Otavalo).
+But there are several projects that try to raise condors in custody, like the “Parque Condor” near Otavalo.
 Although there were first achievements made, it is nevertheless really difficult to let the number of condors increase significantly and to protect this amazing animal from extinction.

 Although it is really understandable that the condor can be terrifying to humans when you know that this bird can grow up to 4 feet in height (more than 1m).
 Its wingspread is even much bigger: up to 10 feet (more than 3m).
 And when you consider that a full-grown condor weighs around 25 lb (11 kg) then you can understand why this birds sometimes frightens human beings.

 The importance of the andean condor to South America is also visible in the logos of two of the biggest airlines of the continent: the Colombian Avianca and the Argentinian Aerolineas Argentinas.
 As the condor flies up to altitudes of 23,000 ft (7,000m), you can see a similarity between an aircraft and the condor.
 Another interesting story is that the unofficial hymn of Peru is a song called “El Condor Pasa”.
 It is usually interpreted by indigenous musicians and linked to the Inca-civilization of the ancient times.